GoodKlaus/5425-Project/README.md

     > conda activate YOUR_ENV_NAME

 then, install all dependacies.
-> pip install -r requirements.txt
+> pip install -qr requirements.txt

 ## Run demo Locally
 Note: as the data is not real-time(otherwise scraping is time-consuming), we **only give several sample *dates* of tweets data**.